John Murray, fourth Earl of Dunmore

 Lord Dunmore (VMHC 1948.76)

-John Murray, fourth Earl of Dunmore (1732–1809), was Virginia's last royal governor.
-He became a hero among Virginians for walking on foot and carrying his own pack during the Indian war of 1774 that bore his name.
-Soon these same Virginians would hate him.
-In April 1775 he seized the colony’s ammunition stores, and seven months later declared martial law and issued an emancipation proclamation that promised freedom to slaves who would fight for the king.
-Dunmore’s proclamation sparked a flood of slaves to escape (as many as 2,000 reached the governor) and raised widespread fear of a slave rebellion.
+In April 1775 he seized the colony’s ammunition stores, and seven months later declared martial law and issued a proclamation that promised freedom to enslaved people belonging to Patriots if they would come to British lines and fight for the king.
+Dunmore’s proclamation sparked a flood of enslaved people to escape in pursuit of freedom, (as many as 2,000 reached the governor), and raised widespread fear of a slave rebellion (learn more here).
 He then recruited the Queen’s Own Loyal Virginia Regiment, composed of white Loyalists, and an Ethiopian Regiment of slaves.
 Dunmore took the offensive at Great Bridge but was so soundly defeated there that he burned nearby Norfolk and fled.
+After the events in Virginia in 1775 and 1776, Dunmore left for Great Britain in 1778 was established as governor of the Bahamas.
+By 1796 King George III no longer favored him and Dunmore returned to England.
+He died in his home in 1809.